-Areas for improvement Recommendations [C.1] Three out of 24 tax treaties do not contain a provision that is equivalent to Article 25(2), first sentence, of the OECD Model Tax Convention.
+Areas for improvement Recommendations [C.1] Three out of 24 tax treaties do not contain a provision that is equivalent to Article 25(2), first sentence, of the OECD Model Tax Convention (OECD, 2017).
 None of these treaties will be modified by the Multilateral Instrument to include the required provision.
-With respect to these treaties, the Isle of Man has: • reached out to two treaty partners to request the initiation of bilateral negotiations, for which it is awaiting a response • agreed with the third treaty partner on amending protocol that includes the required provision.
-For two of the three treaties that do not contain the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention and will not bemodified via the Multilateral Instrument, the Isle of Man should follow up on its stated intention to request for the inclusion of the required provision via bilateral negotiations.
-Since the Isle of Man already initiated actions in relation hereto and is awaiting a response from both treaty partners, it should initiate such negotiations upon response from these partners.
+With respect to these three treaties: The Isle of Man has reached out to two treaty partners to request the initiation of bilateral negotiations, for which it is awaiting a response.
+For one, negotiations were finalised.
+For two of the three treaties that do not contain the equivalent of Article 25(2), first sentence, of the OECD Model Tax Convention (OECD, 2017) and will not be modified via the Multilateral Instrument, the Isle of Man should, upon receipt of a response from the relevant treaty partners agreeing to include the required provision, work towards updating the treaties to include this provision.
 Furthermore, for the third treaty, the Isle of Man should as quickly as possible sign and ratify the amending protocol to have in place the required provision.
-In addition, the Isle of Man should maintain its stated intention to include the required provision in all future tax treaties.